laserman120/discord-bridge/README.md

   - Easily monitor posts or comments made by users with specific flairs, or posts with specific flairs.
   - This also supports a public option, for example when you want to highlight posts by content creators in your discord.

+- Moderator Watching
+  - The moderator watching system will send messages whenever a moderator creates a new post or comment.
+  - Useful to keep track of moderator activity in your subreddit.

 - Mod Abuse Detection
   -  This system will notify you if a moderator performs too many actions in a set period of time.
   - This is designed to help catch potential mod abuse early on.